hyperledger/besu-docs/docs/Concepts/Privacy/Privacy-Groups.md

     The previous diagram illustrates two privacy groups enabling:

-    * A, B, and C to send transactions that are private from D
+    * A, B, and C to send transactions that are private from D.
     * A, C, and D to send transactions that are private from B.

     Using EEA-compliant privacy, to send private transactions between A, B, and C, A initializes a